 What is malabsorption?

 The malabsorption associated with Neuroendocrine Cancer is most prevalent with the inability to digest fat properly which can lead to steatorrhea.
 Patients will recognise this in their stools.
 They may be floating, foul-smelling and greasy (oily) and frothy looking.
 Many patients confuse steatorrhea with diarrhea but technically it’s a different issue although both issues may present concurrently.
 Whilst we all need some fat in our diets (e.g. for energy), if a patient is not absorbing fat, it ends up being wasted in their stools and in addition to the steatorrhea, it can also potentially lead to (unwanted) weight loss and micronutrient deficiencies of the fat-soluble vitamins A, D, E and K. Certain water-soluble vitamins, particularly B3 and B12, are also at risk.
+Many NET Patients are prescribed a supplement of pancreatic enzymes to combat these issues – see Article 5 in this series – Pancreatic Enzyme Replacement Therapy (PERT).

 What causes it with NET Patients?